Juno-Marila/hello-world/README.md

 # hello-world
-Hi what kind of symantics will you use?
+Hi what kind of syntax will you use?